If you are connected to two ISPs and looking to use NAT, you might have discovered that with the

 NAT(config)#interface fastEthernet 0/0 NAT(config-if)#ip nat inside NAT(config)#interface fastEthernet 0/1 NAT(config-if)#ip nat outside NAT(config)#interface fastEthernet 1/0 NAT(config-if)#ip nat outside

-Next step is to configure an access-list to determine what hosts should be NATed.
+The next step is configuring an access-list to determine what hosts should be NATed.
 I’ll make sure that the entire 192.168.12.0/24 will be translated: